Fred McCollum

-Frederick Gwaltney "Buddy" McCollum Sr. (March 12, 1912 – April 11, 1978) was an American football player and coach and college athletics administrator.
+Frederick Gwaltney "Buddy" McCollum Sr. (March 12, 1912 – April 11, 1978) was an American college football player and coach and athletics administrator.
 He was the head football coach at the Livingston State Teachers College (now the University of West Alabama) in 1946 and at the Troy State Teachers College (now Troy University) from 1947 to 1950.

-McCollum was a member of the Auburn Tigers football team from 1931 to 1933 where he played the tackle position.
+McCollum was a member of the Auburn Tigers football team from 1931 to 1933, where he played the tackle position.
 Following his graduation, he served as an assistant coach for the Tigers in the 1941 season.
 In December 1941, McCollum was called into active duty with the United States Army to serve in World War II.